ajaytalanki/TextEditor/README.md

 # TextEditor
-This python program uses the tkinter library to create a fully functioning text editor that is similar to the Windows notepad.
+This python program uses the tkinter library to create a fully functioning text editor for everyday tasks.

 ## Commands